When a business changes owner, its employees may be protected under the Transfer of Undertakings (Protection of Employment) regulations (TUPE).

-Employees aren’t protected under TUPE if the contract is:
+Employees are not protected under TUPE if the contract is:

-- for the supply of goods for the company’s use (eg a restaurant changing food suppliers)
+- for the supply of goods for the company’s use (for example a restaurant changing food suppliers)

-- for a single event or short-term task (eg a catering company being used for a large corporate event)
+- for a single event or short-term task (for example a catering company being used for a large corporate event)

 Only the employees who can be clearly identified as providing the service being transferred are protected.

 A courier collects and delivers for a business, but the packages are picked up or delivered by a number of different couriers on an ad hoc basis.
-The courier isn’t protected under TUPE.
+The courier is not protected under TUPE.